shiukaheng/handy.js/README.md

 ````
+Note that both the hand objects and camera must be added to the scene before Handy.makeHandy or Handy.update is called.

-Put this one command in your animation loop to update all handified
+Then, put this one command in your animation loop to update all handified
 objects.
 ```javascript